Autom8edChaos/PocketTester/README.md

 Mocking works great too for the following case: the GeneralSettings object is pending functionality.
 There exists no concrete implementation.
 Because the dependencies are injected by their interface, they can be mocked and are therefore testable.

 For this showcase, I wrote a new [SubscriptionPolicy](/app/src/main/java/com/abnamro/apps/pockettester/DataManager.java) class in Kotlin, two interfaces and the unit tests in [SubscriptionPolicyTest](/app/src/test/java/com/abnamro/apps/pockettester/SubscriptionPolicyTest.kt) in Kotlin too.
+The SubscriptionPolicy counts the notes [somewhat more complex](/app/src/main/java/com/abnamro/apps/pockettester/SubscriptionPolicy.kt#L24) than necessary because the DataManager object is perfectly capable of returning all the notes at once with a single `DataManager.getNotes()` call, but I kept it that way because now we need to do more complex things with our mocks.
+Just as in real life.

-It shows:
+This showcase shows:
 - Understanding of dependency injection and inversion of control
 - The application of [interfaces](/app/src/main/java/com/abnamro/apps/pockettester/IDataManager.java)
 - The use of [Mocks](/app/src/test/java/com/abnamro/apps/pockettester/SubscriptionPolicyTest.kt#L34) in unit/integration tests
-- How to create independent, fast tests with always the same result
+- How to create independent, fast tests with reliable results
 - The application of the [Mockito](https://site.mockito.org/) library

 ## 5. The Icing on the Cake: Creating UI Tests